Jesus Christ Superstar: Notable international productions

 Two notable Jesuses were Takeshi Kaga, in the 1976 Japanese production, and Camilo Sesto in the 1975 Spanish production.
 Mary Magdalene was played by Rocío Banquells in a 1981 production in Mexico.

+An Australian arena tour launched in 1992, with an all-star line-up.
+Headline stars John Farnham (Jesus), Jon Stevens (Judas) and Kate Ceberano (Mary) lead this star-studded cast, including John Waters (Pilate) and Angry Anderson (Herod).

 A Czech version premiered in 1994 in Prague's Spirála Theatre and ran until 1998, with 1288 performances.
 In the 2000s, a Venezuelan production ran for two years (2006–2008), directed by Michel Hausmann.
 A Spanish production produced by Stage Entertainment ran from 2007 to 2009, followed by long-running productions in Italy and Sweden (featuring Ola Salo) and Norway.

 Concerts of the show have been mounted in Vienna, Austria, since 1981, including one on Easter of 2015 starring Drew Sarich in the title role.

-In 2010, an Australian production presented by Harvest Rain Theatre Company was directed by Tim O'Connor.
-Luke Kennedy appeared as Jesus, Naomi Price as Mary, Tod Strike as Judas, and Steven Tandy as Herod.
-A 2017 Professional Australian Production was staged at the Arts Centre Melbourne and starred Rob Mills as Jesus.

 A 2014 production in São Paulo, Brazil starred Igor Rickli as Jesus.
 Negra Li was Mary Magdalene.
 A 2014 production in Lima, Peru, at the Sarita Colonia prison, as part of a rehabilitation program for inmates, received some press.
 Eighty prisoners mounted the production, directed by inmate Freddy Battifora, who also played the role of Jesus.
 The Catholic Church approved of the production.

 In 2018, a new production, directed by Michael Hunt was premiered at the Perm Academic Theatre, Russia.
 Hunt worked closely with The Really Useful Group on a new translation together with the concept for a new staging.
 This rock opera is very popular in Russia but is the first authorised production to receive the support of the Really Useful Group.

+A Mexican production featuring an all-star rock and pop cast was produced in 2019 with the title role of Jesus being played by Chilean rock musician Beto Cuevas.
+It was so successful it would run again in 2021.

 Recordings and radio broadcasts

 The original 1970 concept album was very popular; its 1971 release topped the US Billboard Pop Albums.
 The 1972 and 1992 Australian cast recordings were also both highly successful.

 In 1994, a studio recording under the name of Jesus Christ Superstar: A Resurrection was released.
+Another studio album was released that year with Dave Willetts as Jesus, Clive Rowe as Judas, Ethan Freeman as Pilate, Clive Carter as Peter, Issy van Randwyck as Mary, Billy Hartman as Caiaphas, and Christopher Biggins as Herod.

 A 1996 radio production for BBC Radio 2 starred Tony Hadley as Jesus, Roger Daltrey as Judas, Frances Ruffelle as Mary Magdalene and Julian Clary as King Herod; this production was re-broadcast on BBC Radio 4 Extra on 6 August 2016.

+A 2005 remastered version includes Steve Balsamo as Jesus.
+Balsamo portrayed Jesus in London's West End from November 1996 to September 1997.

 In May 2018, Aztec Records released a 1973 live recording of the Australian production; previous recordings of that production were released as "bootleg" copies.